 There’s also a Renter Assistance Guide that you can download as a PDF in a variety of languages.
 This guide will also be provided in your RV and it’s handy when you’re trying to figure out how the refrigerator operates.

 You’ll need to call 3-5 days in advance to schedule a pick-up time for your RV.
 Arrive early and allow plenty of time.
 You’ll have to watch the Orientation Video again and sign a lot of paperwork.
 So that you can focus, we recommend that you not bring pets or small children along.

 You’ll then be walked out to your RV, which may be wet and gleaming from the truck wash.
 Our technician had the engine running and the air conditioning going at full blast.
 He walked us around the RV and noting any existing damage and quickly explaining how things work.
 One of you should take a video of the walkaround while the other asks questions.
-On the second day of our trip, we discovered some damage that hadn’t been noticed during the walkaround, but we were able to review the video that MT shot and send a couple screenshots to Cruise America to show that we had not caused the damage.
+On the second day of our trip, we discovered some damage that hadn’t been noticed during the walkaround.
+However, we reviewed the video that MT shot and sent screenshots to Cruise America to show that we hadn’t caused the damage.